mgsosna/mattsosna.com/_posts/careers/2021-01-22-Academia-to-DS.md

 4. Strong planning and organization
 5. Serious mental fortitude to push through (and learn from) failure

 Many of the skills you gain in graduate school align nicely with what makes for a strong data scientist.
 In both cases, you need to think critically about what questions to ask, how to get the data, and how to extract meaningful insights from that data.
 Both professions need to communicate and coordinate with stakeholders of varying backgrounds.
-Finally, both are expected to continually learn, and to find innovative solutions to tough problems.
+Finally, both are expected to continually learn, and to innovate solutions when none already exist.

-It's hard to overstate how valuable these skills are. **Many senior- or director-level data science positions *require* a Ph.D.** because of the rigor academic research brings to critically analyzing problems and identifying paths of attack.
-Below are a few roles I found with five minutes of searching on Google, along with their minimum required education level.
-Maybe these requirements will loosen over the years as non-academic data science career paths become more defined, but for now, having a Ph.D. is a *major* asset for your career progression as a data scientist.
+It's hard to overstate how valuable these skills are. **Many senior- or director-level data science positions *require* a Ph.D.** because of the rigor academic research brings to identifying paths of attack for tough problems.
+Below are a few roles I found with five minutes of searching on Google, along with their expected education level.
+Maybe these requirements will loosen over the years as the field matures, but for now, having a Ph.D. is a *major* asset for your career progression as a data scientist.

 ![]({{  site.baseurl  }}/images/careers/Academia/lead_ds_roles.png)

 ### Where academics struggle
-The attractive jobs above, however, assume that you *unlearn* much of the mentality from grad school.
+The attractive jobs above, however, **assume that you *unlearn* much of the mentality from grad school.** While the *skills* you gain in academia are incredibly valuable for data science, the *priorities* are often actually a detriment.
+Here's where I think academics often struggle when switching to roles outside academia.

-The issue is that what's prioritized in academia is often actually a detriment in industry.
-These points of course don't apply to everyone in academia; if one of these don't relate to you, consider yourself ahead of the game.
-But for the rest of us, these are what I consider the biggest holes in academics' skill sets.
-1. Independence != coding as part of a team.
-Standards, etc.
-  - Yes, I get collaboration.
-But this is a step further.
-Literally editing the same code.
-Not necessarily different parts of the same project.
-2. Broad is preferred to deep
-* Speed-accuracy tradeoff.
-10th-decimal place precision at the expense of timeliness.
-* Not just generating knowledge (unless deep in analytics side).
-Can be generating a product.

-Broad preferred to deep:

-## A shift in perspective
+1. **The speed-accuracy tradeoff.** Academia prioritizes precision to the tenth decimal place.
+The point of research, after all, is to *uncover the truth* no matter how long it takes.
+But 100% accuracy just isn't realistic for many companies, given their limited resources.
+"Good enough" can be a tough concept to swallow, and your workflow will likely need to shift to maximizing accuracy *as fast as possible* under limited time.

+2. **Implementing the results of an analysis.** Unless you're in a data science role that's effectively still academia (e.g. [Mathematica](https://www.mathematica.org/), [Brookings](https://www.brookings.edu/)), it's not enough to just *generate knowledge.* You need to then convince stakeholders to adopt your results, which calls on an entirely separate set of [business skills]({{  site.baseurl  }}/DS-transition-5).
+If you work for a tech company, incorporating your results will also call for another entirely separate set of [software engineering skills]({{  site.baseurl  }}/DS-transition-4).
+These skills gaps can sneak up on you, and they're painfully visible $-$ the difference between a mediocre and stellar predictive model requires a trained eye, but anyone can see that the model isn't available to users weeks after you said it'd be.

+3. **Focusing on team above self.** When you leave academia, you transition from maximizing *your personal* output, to maximizing *your team's* output.
+Yes, in academia you invest significant effort into the success of your collaborators and students.
+But your name is still front and center on any paper, poster, or seminar your coauthors produce.
+Outside of academia, you become a lot more anonymous.
+It can feel disheartening to have your name detached from your work, your contributions invisible to anyone outside your company.
+Similarly, it can be challenging to transition from the fierce independence of academic work to working on *literally the same codebase* with coworkers and needing to abide by [programming best practices]({{  site.baseurl  }}/DS-transition-4/#object-oriented-programming) and [product management](https://www.atlassian.com/agile/product-management), not just what worked for you in grad school.

+These issues take time to overcome.
+Maybe you can easily turn off the "100% accuracy" mentality, but it'll take more than a few afternoons to pick up software engineering skills like [Git]({{  site.baseurl  }}/DS-transition-4/#version-control), [SQL]({{  site.baseurl  }}/DS-transition-4/#sql), and [working with APIs]({{  site.baseurl  }}/DS-transition-4/#interacting-with-apis).
+And while you're applying for jobs, it can be disorienting to have the impressive credential of a Ph.D. while simultaneously be outcompeted by, say, a fresh computer science graduate who took a class or two on machine learning.
+This next section will focus on how to smooth the transition into a new role.

+## Tips for the transition
-Regardless of where you're aiming on the [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1/#the-scalpel-versus-the-shovel), it's critical to have **the right mentality**.
+Regardless of where you're aiming on the [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1/#the-scalpel-versus-the-shovel), **there's a shift in how you view yourself as a coder** that's required for you to succeed in industry:

+> **What you might be thinking:** <br>"I can code anything I want." <br><br>
+> **What industry wants:** <br>"I can code anything someone asks me."

+it's critical to have **the right mentality**.
 When you're doing projects on your own, you can find that you're really good at whatever you put your mind to.
 That's great.
 But more importantly, you need to think of it this way:

- **There's a shift in how you view yourself as a coder** that's required for you to succeed in industry:

-> **What you might be thinking:** <br>"I can code anything I want." <br><br>
-> **What industry wants:** <br>"I can code anything someone asks me."

 Especially in open-ended Ph.D. programs in the U.S., you have the flexibility to choose the research questions you pursue, as well as how you go about answering those questions.
 This makes it easy to gravitate towards questions and methods you're comfortable with and get _really good_ at a narrow set of skills.
 In a way, that's what a Ph.D. is all about: you choose a very precise question to answer, and you work until you know more about this sliver of knowledge than anyone else in the world.